Jeon Moo-song: 1980s: Theater

+2020s

-The play 'Life Delivery', which commemorates the 58th anniversary of actor Jeon Moo-song (79)'s debut and the 80th birthday, will premiere from February 4 to 7 at the Palgong Hall of Daegu Culture and Arts Centre.
-Co-hosted by Daegu Culture and Arts Centre and Theatre Company Haru, this is a work that depicts the story of a former vice principal and a barber who lives as a silver courier after leaving office.
-Jeon Moo-song, Kang In-deok plays the role of Lee Jin-beop, the former vice principal, and Choi Jong-won plays the role of Jang Ga-wi, the barber.
-Kim Gun-pyo is a professor of theatre and film at Daekyung University.
+The play Life Delivery, which commemorated the 60th anniversary of Jeon Moo-song's debut and his 80th birthday, premiered from February 4 to 7, 2020 at the Palgong Hall of the Daegu Culture and Arts Center.
+Co-hosted by the Daegu Culture and Arts Center and Theatre Company Haru, the production depicted the lives of a former vice principal and a barber working as senior delivery couriers after their retirement.
+Jeon and Kang In-deok shared the role of Lee Jin-beop, the former vice principal, while Choi Jong-won performed the role of Jang Ga-wi, the barber.
+The production was overseen by Kim Gun-pyo, a professor of theater and film at Daekyung University.

+In 2022, Jeon participated in the documentary I Love What I See, which explores the history and cultural significance of the Ae Kwan Theater.
+Established in 1895, the venue is recognized as the first theater in Korea to be founded by Korean nationals, representing a significant link to Jeon's early formative experiences in the arts.

 Personal life

-Jeon Moo-song tied the knot with Lee Ki-soon in 1970, who happened to be a friend of his younger sister.
-The couple welcomed two children into their family - a daughter named Jeon Hyeon-ah and a son named Jeon Jin-woo.
-Due to financial constraints, when their daughter Hyeon-ah was born, she had to be taken care of by Lee's family.
-At the time, Jeon's wife did many odd jobs.
-She would take goods from weaving factory, wear them on her head, and sell them at a wholesale store in Namdaemun Market.
-Despite the challenges they faced, their daughter Hyeon-ah went on to become a successful playwright also actress and is now married Kim Jin-man who pursued a career as a theater director.
-Additionally, Jeon's son Jin-woo also became an actor and is now married to actress Kim Mi-rim.
+Jeon married Lee Ki-soon, a friend of his younger sister, in 1970.
+The couple had two children: a daughter, Jeon Hyeon-ah and a son, Jeon Jin-woo.
+Due to persistent financial difficulties, the children were temporarily raised by Lee's family.
+During this period, Lee supported the household through various informal jobs, including transporting goods from weaving factories to sell at Namdaemun Market.

+Both of Jeon's children pursued careers in the performing arts.
+Jeon Hyeon-ah became a playwright and actress, and she is married to theater director Kim Jin-man.
+Jeon Jin-woo also became an actor and is married to actress Kim Mi-rim.